veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 6. In the **Apply to PBI reports**, select which Power BI files should use this refresh plan.
 Note that the files need to be stored in a cloud.
 7. Select the **Save & Apply** button.

-If you want to apply a refresh plan or change it to another, you can do so for each report under "Manage file" or in the "Configure" tab.
+If you want to apply a refresh plan or change it to another, you can do so for each report under "Resources" or in the "Configure" tab.

 ## Footer Properties